 - Assist the department with other administrative functions as necessary and directed

-- Enrollment in and returning to an undergraduate graphic design/arts or typography program
+- Enrollment in an undergraduate graphic design/arts or typography program

 - Excellent written and verbal communication skills

 - Demonstrated ability to thrive within a team environment while sometimes working independently